 Depending on the time of day, you’ll have a lunch or dinner buffet featuring various entrees, including sides, salad, dessert, and your choice of coffee or hot tea.
 So, no matter your dietary preference, you’ll have options.
 In addition, a full-service bar is available for purchase.

-They schedule lunch cruises two to three days a week, where you’ll board the Princess at 11:30 a.m. and enjoy a two-hour cruise starting at noon.
-In addition, the Detroit Princess features dinner cruises three to four days a week, boarding at 6:00 p.m. for a two-to-two-and-a-half-hour cruise beginning at 7:00 p.m.
+They schedule lunch cruises two to three days a week, where you’ll board the Princess at 11:30 a.m. and enjoy a 2-hour cruise starting at noon.
+In addition, the Detroit Princess features dinner cruises 3 to 4 days a week, boarding at 6 p.m. for a 2.5-hour cruise beginning at 7:00 p.m.

 After dinner, whether you dance in your seat or on the dance floor, the live music by the Prolifics features a Motown Revue, the classic Detroit sound.
 Their choreographed performance and audience interaction make it an evening to remember.

 Pro Tip: You’ll be comfortable in business casual attire or something dressier.
-Typically, the boat cruises last two to three hours.
+Typically, the boat cruises last 2 to 3 hours.

 When we visited, our family had a great time with the interactive activities.
 First, on some of Michigan’s trails, the grandkids had a chance to try out a snowmobiling simulation.
 Then, they jumped aboard a fishing boat and reeled in some fish.
 The big one won’t get away here.
 They also identified fish in the center’s aquarium, boarded a real plane, and delved into the canopy of their massive bur oak tree.
 It was an adventure.

 Pro Tip: The Outdoor Adventure Center has free parking on the east side of the building.
 Enter the main parking lot off Atwater Street or a smaller lot off St. Aubin Street.